mmiv-center/Research-Information-System/components/Workflow-Image-AI/README.md

 cd ./project01
 ```

 There are executables for Windows and Linux as well.
 The above call will create two files in your folder project01.
 A README.md and a stub.py text file.
+It will also create a .rpp/config file that is used by rpp to remember your settings and information about your project.

-Once you have a folder for your project's source code add a folder with test data in DICOM format:
+Once you have a folder for your project's source code, add a folder with test data in DICOM format:
 ```
 ./rpp config --data ./data
 ```